I am Error: Origin

 Zelda II: The Adventure of Link was released in Japan on 14 January 1987, and internationally in late 1988.
 The player controls Link, who travels through Hyrule in his quest to rescue Princess Zelda.
 Early in the game, Link arrives in the town of Ruto, where he can enter a house inhabited by a bearded man in purple attire.
 If the player approaches him, he announces: "I am Error".

 Many puzzled gamers believed the cryptic phrase to be a textual mistake or a glitch within the game, but it is actually neither.
 The line is a correct English translation of the original Japanese text (オレノナハ エラー ダ…, Ore no na wa Erā da…), of which a more precise translation would be "My name is Error…".
 (Note: Due to space considerations, the original Japanese version of this line was rendered in single-byte katakana rather than double-byte Shift JIS characters as would be expected for standard Japanese writing.)
 Initially, the character does not say anything else.
 When the player advances to the harbor town of Mido, a man there advises Link to "Ask Error of Ruto about the Palace".
 If the player then goes back to Error, he provides Link with a clue about how to gain access to the Island Palace, the game's third dungeon.

 While no official explanation from Nintendo exists regarding the origin of the Erā/Error character, his name is widely believed to have been an in-joke from the game's programmers.
 Aside from Error, the game also features a character named (バグ, Bagu), meaning "[software] bug".
 Bagu/Bug lives near Error, residing in a house hidden in a forest south of Ruto.
 The two characters look identical, except that Error wears a purple tunic, while Bug's tunic is red.
 It is therefore assumed that one of the developers named one character Error and another one Bug, resulting in a humorous thematic connection within the game's universe.
 When the game was translated to English, the name Erā was correctly translated to Error, but the name Bagu was not translated to Bug, leading Official Nintendo Magazine to conclude: "In reality, then, Bagu is the mistake, because his name was translated wrongly and should have been Bug.
 So there".

-Translator Clyde Mandelin wrote that the "I am Error" quote is often incorrectly believed to be a translation mistake, and is even considered "one of the biggest mistranslations of early NES games", even though it is not actually a mistranslation.
+Translator Clyde Mandelin wrote that the "I am Error" quote is often incorrectly believed to be a translation mistake, and is even considered "one of the biggest mistranslations of early Nintendo games", even though it is not actually a mistranslation.
 Another incorrect notion about Error is that his name is a typo and should have been Errol.
-The original Japanese text proves this wrong though.
 The reason for the phrase often being considered a translation or spelling mistake is likely because many early games from the 1980s and 90s, including the first Zelda game, were rife with mistranslations and poor English prose ('Engrish').
 A well-known example of this is "All your base are belong to us" from Zero Wing (1989).